KTYM: The Early years

-Anti-Semitism inquiry
+Antisemitism inquiry

 In June 1966, the Federal Communications Commission renewed the license of KTYM by a 5–1 vote.
 The decision was contentious because, although KTYM had a good record on racial integration, the Anti-Defamation League (ADL) objected to two airings of the program "Richard Cotten's Conservative Viewpoint" in October 1964 and May 1965.
 The ADL claimed that these shows linked Jews to communism and included personal attacks on the ADL itself.
 However, the commissioners said that, despite their "strongest personal feelings" against the content of the programs, they could not intervene in the matter without becoming "the censor of broadcasting" and they cited that KTYM had offered the ADL airtime under the Fairness Doctrine.
 The decision was decried by local labor groups and Jewish organizations.

 The ADL appealed the case to the Supreme Court of the United States, which declined to take it up in 1969.
 That same year, Williams bought Fresno television station KAIL-TV for $236,500.